Notice of Privacy Practices

 Last Update: 16 March 2023

 This notice describes how medical information about you may be used and disclosed, and how you can get access to that information.
 PLEASE REVIEW IT CAREFULLY.

 The SUNY College of Optometry and its University Eye Center (collectively referred to as “UEC”) are required by law to protect the privacy of health information that may reveal your identity and to provide you with this notice of our legal duties and privacy practices.
 The UEC reserves the right to change this Notice of Privacy Practices at any time.

-SUNY College of Optometry and the UEC have the right to use and disclose your health information for treatment, payment or operations once you have signed a general consent for treatment form.
+The UEC has the right to use and disclose your protected health information (“PHI”) for treatment, payment or health care operations once you have signed a general consent for treatment form.
 You may revoke your general written consent at any time (in writing), except to the extent that we have already relied on it.
 For example, if we provide you with treatment before you revoke your general written consent, we may still share your health information with your insurance company in order to obtain payment for that treatment.
 To revoke your general written consent, please contact us at 33 West 42nd Street, New York, NY 10036 or at (212) 938-4030.

 DISCLOSURES TO OTHER INDIVIDUALS

 We will provide you with an opportunity to agree or object to the following uses and disclosures of your PHI (unless you are incapacitated, otherwise unable to reply, or in the case of emergency).

 Communication with those involved in your care: We may use and disclose your PHI to notify or assist in notifying a family member, personal representative or other person about your condition, or to provide such other information as may be needed for them to participate in your healthcare decisions, or to notify them of your death.
 If you are unable to agree or object to these communications, our health care professionals will use their best judgment in communicating with your family and others.